 The first thing you need to remember is that you are not alone.
 In the situation that we find ourselves in at the moment with work opportunities and the economy, most employees are feeling the pressure to be the very best at their job at the expense of their mental and physical wellbeing.
 Add to that the bombardment of images of the perfect life on social media, and it can feel like if you are not living life at 100mph, you are not your best self.
 However, this is almost never the case – everyone, just like you, is simply trying to keep up with the crowd.

 Begin by talking to a senior member of staff, or head for your boss’s office, and explain how you are feeling.
 The chances are is that some point, they have been in your shoes and know exactly the sort of pressure you are experiencing.
 Book some time off to rest or to do something relaxing and enjoyable, which will give you an instant boost as you will have something to look forward to.
 When you are back at work, look at ways to tackle your daily tasks in a positive manner – learn to say no, prioritize the critical jobs, and make sure you take a proper lunch break.
-If you stick to your old habits and behaviour, it won’t be long until you are tired, stressed, and sick – and what use are you to anyone then?
+If you stick to your old habits and behavior, it won’t be long until you are tired, stressed, and sick – and what use are you to anyone then?

 Unhealthy Choices And Habits